Electric blanket

 Why don’t you sneeze in your sleep?
 Things you didn’t know about sneezing in your sleep.

-We all sneeze sometimes, but can you sneeze in your sleep?
+We all sneeze from time to time, but can you sneeze in your sleep?
 It is a bodily reflex when the mucous membrane of your nose and lungs is stimulated.
-To clean nose and lungs you sneeze.
+To clean nose and lungs, you sneeze.
 You can wake up to sneeze, but during sleep, strangely enough, you don’t!
-With this article, we try to answer everything…
+In this article, we try…

 Lees verder Why don’t you sneeze in your sleep?
 Things you didn’t know about sneezing in your sleep.